TASKED: Transformer-based Adversarial learning for human activity recognition using wearable sensors via Self-KnowledgE Distillation: Introduction

 Recently, deep learning has been applied to this problem by exploring multi-task or even adversarial learning.
 In \cite{chen2020metier}, authors exploit user labels by combining HAR with subject identification in a multi-task learning framework that allows the model to focus on the relevant features for each user.
 This shows that taking user information into account can improve classification results, but it is not clear if models can learn to generalize beyond the available training subjects as they were not evaluated when leaving users out.
 Still, their work shows that deep learning models can clearly benefit from taking user information into account.
 Other works such as \cite{sheng2020weakly} have shown that differences in the environment can, to some extent, be mitigated by employing similarity-based multi-task learning, but they have also not evaluated their model leaving users out and their representation tends to create one cluster per subject with sub-clusters per activity, which may not favor generalization, being more similar to user-models.

 In the other direction, \cite{bai2020adversarial} adopted adversarial learning to generate a feature representation more robust regarding user variations.
 Instead of allowing the model to exploit user-specific information for classification, it should avoid leaking it as there is an adversary (a discriminator) whose objective is to separate subjects in the feature space.
 They achieved this by employing a Wasserstein Generative Adversarial Network (WGAN) \cite{arjovsky2017WGAN} and Siamese networks and showed that their method could generalize to new subjects without sacrificing performance.
 This may have other advantages besides performance, as neural networks are known to leak subject information \cite{iwasawa2017privacy} and applying adversarial learning can mitigate those concerns.
+In addition, other researchers \cite{leite2020improving, soleimani2021cross} improved the performance of the wearable sensor-based human activity recognition by utilizing adversarial learning with the activity classifier network.

-While the deep learning-based methods such as \cite{bai2020adversarial} have achieved significant improvements, most of these methods still have limitations.
+While the deep learning-based methods with adversarial learning such as \cite{bai2020adversarial, leite2020improving, soleimani2021cross} have achieved significant improvements, most of these methods still have limitations.
 Although adversarial learning improved the performance of the activity recognition by generalization, it cannot measure the degree of generalization of the latent features in the training procedure.
 In the adversarial learning procedure, feature representation modules as generators are trained to fool a discriminator, while the discriminator conducts binary classification to distinguish between two different features from representation modules with randomly chosen two subjects.
 Thus, it cannot measure the degree of generalization for all subjects and cannot generalize the feature representation over all subjects.
-Furthermore, their multi-view data representation module comprises three different networks to merge the sub-representations of different views.
+In addition, the multi-view data representation module in \cite{bai2020adversarial} comprises three different networks to merge the sub-representations of different views.
 It requires large amounts of annotated data for human activity recognition to train this complex multi-view data representation module.
 However, it is challenging to collect a sufficiently large amount of datasets in personalized human activity recognition applications.
+Furthermore, those works \cite{leite2020improving, soleimani2021cross} can deteriorate the performance of the activity recognition when the feature extractor or generator is focused on fooling the discriminator.